9 Platforms To Sell Clothes Online – Rags To Riches

 By changing how we consume new clothes and dispose of old ones.
-Extending the life of a garment (through resale) is an important facet of slow fashion.
+Extending the life of a garment is an important facet of slow fashion.

-While it is not the only way to do so, it’s perhaps the easiest and the most eco friendly thing you can do with old clothes.
-You’re not only NOT throwing something away, but providing shoppers with an alternative to buying new: win win.
+While selling old clothes online (or elsewhere) is not the only way to do so, it’s perhaps the easiest and the most eco friendly thing you can do with old clothes.
+You’re not only not throwing something away, but providing shoppers with an alternative to buying new: win win.